Multi-Target Application Model (MTA) | Migrating from the Neo Environment to the Multi-Cloud Foundation

 Multiple Modules, Single Lifecycle

-To make it easier to manage the lifecycle of business applications using microservices in the SAP Cloud Platform, Cloud Foundry environment, SAP conceived the Multi-target Application (MTA) model.
+To make it easier to manage the lifecycle of business applications using microservices in the SAP Business Technology Platform, Cloud Foundry environment, SAP conceived the Multi-target Application (MTA) model.

 A multi-target application (MTA)is comprised of multiple parts (modules), created with different technologies and deployed to different targets, but with a single, common lifecycle.